 To help facilitate and inform implementation of a problem-solving and response-to-intervention model in the state, the Florida Department of Education and the University of South Florida have partnered to create the Florida Problem Solving/Response to Intervention (PS/RtI) Project.

-The vision of the Florida Problem Solving/Response to Intervention Project is that all Florida educators will utilize an effective and efficient multi-tiered system of supports to ensure the academic, behavioral, and social-emotional growth of all students within one universal education system.
+The vision of the Florida Problem Solving/Response to Intervention Project is that within one universal education system, all Florida educators will use an effective and efficient multi-tiered system of supports to ensure student growth in academic, behavioral, emotional, and life skills.

-- Successfully utilize and sustain a multi-tiered system of student supports with fidelity in every district, school, and classroom.
+- Successfully use and sustain a multi-tiered system of student supports with fidelity in every district, school, and classroom.

 The three-tiered instructional/intervention model is a critical element of MTSS implementation.
 In a typical system, Tier 1 includes the instruction delivered to all students; Tier 2 includes supplemental instruction or intervention provided to students not meeting benchmarks; and Tier 3 includes intensive, small-group or individual interventions for students facing significant barriers to learning the skills required for school success.
-It is important to consider academic, behavior, and social-emotional instruction and interventions when examining this element.
+It is important to consider academic, behavioral, emotional, and life skill instruction and interventions when examining this element.

 Given the importance of data-based problem solving within an MTSS model, the need for a data and evaluation system is clear.
 In order to do data-based problem solving, school staff need to understand and have access to data sources that align with the purposes of assessment.
 Procedures and protocols for administering assessments and using data allow school staff to use student data to make educational decisions.
 In addition to student data, data on the fidelity of MTSS implementation allow school leadership to examine the current practices and make changes to increase implementation.